Business process analysis model: Techniques and benefits with real-world applications

 Benchmarking is a comparison of the processes within an organization to the best available in the industry or by leaders in that industry.
 This technique helps businesses realize what they lack and what opportunities lie ahead for improvement.

-By studying how similar challenges are met in other organizations, businesses can bring aboard new strategies or tools that enhance their processes.
+By studying how similar challenges are met in other organizations, businesses can implement new strategies or tools that enhance their processes.

-Benchmarking will enable organizations to be aware of trends, performance measurements, and customer expectations in the industry.
-This knowledge will allow businesses to close performance gaps and align their processes to match the industry standard.
+Benchmarking enables organizations to be aware of trends, performance measurements, and customer expectations in the industry.
+This knowledge allows businesses to close performance gaps and align their processes to match the industry standard.

-A process map is the production of a detailed diagram that shows, in detail, every step of a specific process.
-Multiple levels of detail are often used in the process map, including both high-level summaries and highly detailed step-by-step breakdowns of each individual task.
+A process map is a detailed diagram that shows every step of a specific process.
+Multiple levels of detail are often used in a process map, including both high-level summaries and highly detailed step-by-step breakdowns of each individual task.

-With this technique, one can better understand how work flows within an organization and identify inefficiencies or redundancies.
+With this technique, businesses can better understand how work flows within their organization and identify inefficiencies or redundancies.

-Documentation of processes can help a firm visualize the whole process, identify some steps that are not necessary, and then take opportunities to streamline their process.
+The documentation of processes also helps firms visualize the whole process, identify steps that aren't necessary, and then streamline the process.
 The most advantageous use of process mapping is in the implementation of process improvements or automation.

 SWOT analysis is a strategic planning tool for analyzing an organization's strengths, weaknesses, opportunities, and threats.
 Applying BPA can help businesses assess their processes by identifying internal strengths and weaknesses, as well as external opportunities and threats.